Royal Geographical Society: History

-The Society was founded in 1830 under the name Geographical Society of London as an institution to promote the 'advancement of geographical science'.
+The RGS was founded on 16 July 1830 under the name Geographical Society of London as an institution to promote the 'advancement of geographical science'.
+The seven founding members of the society were Sir John Barrow (geographer), Sir Roderick Murchison (geologist), Robert Brown (botanist), Lord Broughton (politician), Mountstuart Elphinstone (colonial administrator), Bartholomew Frere (diplomat), and William Henry Smyth (admiral).
+The first president of the society was the former prime minister Viscount Goderich and the first secretary was Alexander Maconochie (who became the first professor of Geography at the University College London), with another notable council member being Sir Francis Beaufort.
+Like many learned societies, it had started as a dining club in London, where select members held informal dinner debates on current scientific issues and ideas.
 It later absorbed the older African Association, which had been founded by Sir Joseph Banks in 1788, as well as the Raleigh Club and the Palestine Association.

-Like many learned societies, it had started as a dining club in London, where select members held informal dinner debates on current scientific issues and ideas.

-Founding members of the Society include Sir John Barrow, Sir John Franklin and Sir Francis Beaufort.
-Under the patronage of King William IV it later became known as The Royal Geographical Society (RGS) and was granted its Royal Charter under Queen Victoria in 1859.

-From 1830 to 1840 the RGS met in the rooms of the Horticultural Society in Regent Street, London and from 1854 -1870 at 15 Whitehall Place, London.
-In 1870, the Society finally found a home when it moved to 1 Savile Row, London – an address that quickly became associated with adventure and travel.

-The Society also used a lecture theatre in Burlington Gardens, London which was lent to it by the Civil Service Commission.
-However, the arrangements were thought to be rather cramped and squalid.
+From 1830 to 1840 the RGS met in the rooms of the Horticultural Society in Regent Street, London, and from 1854 to 1870 at 15 Whitehall Place, London.
+In 1870, the society finally found a home when it moved to 1 Savile Row, London.
+The society also used briefly a lecture theatre in Burlington Gardens, London which was lent to it by the Civil Service Commission.

+Under the patronage of King William IV it later became known as the Royal Geographical Society (RGS) and was granted its royal charter under Queen Victoria in 1859.
+Another notable early member was Sir John Franklin.

-A new impetus was given to the Society's affairs in 1911, with the election of Earl Curzon, the former Viceroy of India, as the Society's President (1911–1914).
-The premises in Savile Row were sold and the present site, Lowther Lodge in Kensington Gore, was purchased for £100,000 and opened for use in April 1913.
-In the same year the Society's ban on women was lifted.
+A new impetus was given to society's affairs in 1911, with the election of Earl Curzon, the former viceroy of India, as the society's President (1911–1914).
+The premises in Savile Row (once described by Curzon as "cramped and rather squalid") were sold and the present site, Lowther Lodge in Kensington Gore, was purchased for £100,000 and opened for use in April 1913.
+In the same year the society's ban on women fellows was lifted.

 Lowther Lodge was built in 1874 for the William Lowther by Norman Shaw, one of the most outstanding domestic architects of his day.
 Extensions to the east wing were added in 1929, and included the New Map Room and the 750 seat Lecture Theatre.
-The extension was formally opened by the Duke of York (later King George VI) at the Centenary Celebrations on 21 October 1930.
+The extension was formally opened by the Duke of York (later King George VI) at the RGS centenary celebrations on 21 October 1930.

-The history of the Society was closely allied for many of its earlier years with 'colonial' exploration in Africa, the Indian subcontinent, the polar regions, and central Asia especially.
+The history of the society was closely allied for many of its earlier years with 'colonial' exploration in Africa, the Indian subcontinent, the polar regions, and central Asia especially.

 It has been a key associate and supporter of many notable explorers and expeditions, including those of Darwin, Livingstone, Stanley, Scott, Shackleton, Hunt and Hillary.